Lichauco Heritage House: Architecture and style

 In a style reminiscent of the Bahay na Bato of pre-1860s heavily influenced by Spanish-style architecture, concrete materials are used on the ground floor, varnished wood on the second floor, and capiz for windows and other decorations.
-The house retains its original materials and architecture, including the molave stairs, the adobe walls, the wooden panels and the machuca tiles.
-It has a spacious second floor to accommodate social gatherings.
-A row thick, plaster-coated Tuscan columns supports the veranda on the side facing the Pasig River.
-The house faces the Pasig River because at the time it was built, most guests arrived by boat.
+As a result of extensive postwar renovations and repairs, the house retains only a small fraction of its original materials and architecture.
+All that remains are the molave stairs, the adobe walls, some wooden panels, and one small bedroom that features the original machuca tiles.
+In other rooms, the original machuca tiles have been replaced with a simpler checkerboard pattern common during the postwar renovation.
+Much of the original varnished wood flooring on has been replaced by parquet tiles.